kumarsatyam9378-art/kumarsatyam9378-art/README.md

 **I don't just write code — I architect systems.**

-My obsession lies at the intersection of **low-level system design**, **advanced AI**, and **high-performance computing**.
+My obsession lives at the intersection of **computer science fundamentals**, **advanced AI**, and **high-performance distributed computing**.
 Every line I write is optimized for scale, resilience, and zero-latency execution.

 From queue-management platforms handling thousands of real-time users, to hyperlocal discovery engines built for Bharat — I build infrastructure that **works at scale** and **fails gracefully**.